DAVID J. WILLIS ATTORNEY

 Applicable law is Regulation Z (12 CFR Part 226), specifically Section 226.35 which is set forth in full at the end of this article.
 The higher-priced mortgage loan regulations are sometimes referred to as "HPML regs" and such loans are often called "Section 35 loans" or "HPML loans."
 Section 226.35, entitled "Prohibited Acts or Practices in Connection with Higher-Priced Mortgage Loans," became effective October 1, 2009 except for rules requiring collection of an escrow which became effective April 1, 2010.

-New Federal Laws Impacting Owner Finance
+Laws Impacting Owner Finance

 HPML Escrow Requirement

 The seller in an owner-financed transaction subject to HPML regs must establish an escrow account.
 Sec.
-226.35(b)(3)(i) states that "a creditor may not extend a loan secured by a first lien on a principal dwelling unless an escrow account is established before consummation for payment of property taxes and premiums for mortgage-related insurance required by the creditor, such as insurance against loss of or damage to property, or against liability arising out of the ownership or use of the property, or insurance protecting the creditor against the consumer´s default or other credit loss."
+226.35(b)(3)(i) states that “a creditor may not extend a loan secured by a first lien on a principal dwelling unless an escrow account is established before consummation for payment of property taxes and premiums for mortgage-related insurance required by the creditor, such as insurance against loss of or damage to property, or against liability arising out of the ownership or use of the property, or insurance protecting the creditor against the consumer’s default or other credit loss.”

-Note that the regulation requires that an escrow account be established before "consummation for payment of property taxes and premiums."
+This regulation requires that an escrow account be established before “consummation for payment of property taxes and premiums.”
 When does such consummation occur?
-The language is unclear, but it is reasonable to interpret "consummation" in this context as the shift to the buyer of the obligation to pay ad valorem taxes and insurance premiums – and this occurs at closing.
+The language is unclear, but it is reasonable to interpret “consummation” in this context as the shift to the buyer of the obligation to pay ad valorem taxes and insurance premiums – and this occurs at closing.
 At the very least, therefore, an escrow account should be established at closing.

 A common practice is to provide for an escrow that commences with the first monthly payment.
 This would not appear to comply with Sec.
 226.35(b)(3)(i) since the escrow was not established at closing – an escrow account, after all, cannot be commenced with a zero balance.
-As a practical matter, therefore, it may therefore be necessary to open an escrow at closing with deposit by the buyer of an initial escrow amount – even if that amount is nominal.
+As a practical matter, therefore, it may therefore be necessary to open an escrow at closing with deposit by the buyer of an initial escrow amount, even if that amount is nominal.

 What if a buyer wants to terminate the required escrow?
 This appears to be permissible according to Sec.
-226.35(b)(3)(iii) which states that a "creditor or servicer may permit a consumer to cancel the escrow account required in paragraph (b)(3)(i) of this section only in response to a consumer´s dated written request to cancel the escrow account that is received no earlier than 365 days after consummation."
+226.35(b)(3)(iii) which states that a “creditor or servicer may permit a consumer to cancel the escrow account required in paragraph (b)(3)(i) of this section only in response to a consumer’s dated written request to cancel the escrow account that is received no earlier than 365 days after consummation.”
 Must a seller/lender comply with such a request?
-The statute´s use of the word "may" rather "must" suggests that the seller may decline a buyer´s request to terminate the escrow.
+The statute’s use of the word “may” rather “must” suggests that the seller may decline a buyer’s request to terminate the escrow.

 The Role of Third-Party Servicers